browserengineering/book/book/layout.md

 the way, we can stop copying the display list contents over and over again as we go up the layout tree.

-I think it's most convenient to do that by adding a `paint` function to each layout object, which appends any of its own layout objects to the display list and then recursively paints the child layouts.
+I think it's most convenient to do that by adding a `paint`\index{paint}
+function to each layout object, which appends any of its own layout objects to the display list and then recursively paints the child layouts.
 A neat trick here is to pass the list itself as an argument, and have the recursive function append to that list.
 For `DocumentLayout`, which